Keno's Classic Rock n Roll Web Site

 Neal Smith - Drums

-Additional Personnel - Donovan - Vocal Harmony on "Billion Dollar Babies", Steve Hunter and Dick Wagner - additional Guitar Licks.
+Additional Personnel - Donovan - Vocal Harmony on "Billion Dollar Babies"; Steve Hunter, Dick Wagner and Mick Mashbir - additional Guitar Licks.

 All songs written by members of Alice Cooper (see below) except "Hello Hooray" written by Rolf Kempf.